Order continuity and regularity on vector lattices and on lattices of continuous functions: Order continuity of positive operators and homomorphisms

 \begin{corollary} For a positive operator $T:F\to E$ between Archimedean vector lattices the following conditions are equivalent: \item[(i)] $T$ is order continuous; \item[(ii)] $\left.T\right|_{H}$ is order continuous, for every regular sublattice $H$ of $F$; \item[(iii)] There is a majorizing $G\subset F_{+}$ such that $\left.T\right|_{F_{g}}$ is order continuous, for every $g\in G$; \item[(iv)] There is an order dense and majorizing sublattice $H$ such that $\left.T\right|_{H}$ is order continuous. \end{corollary} \begin{proof} First, note that (i)$\Rightarrow$(ii) was discussed in the beginning of the section, (ii)$\Rightarrow$(iii) and (ii)$\Rightarrow$(iv) are trivial, and (iii)$\Rightarrow$(i) follows immediately from Proposition \ref{lo}.

-(iv)$\Rightarrow$(i): Let $f_{i}\downarrow 0_{F}$ and let $e\in E$ be such that $0_{E}\le e\le Tf_{i}$, for every $i$.
-Let $G=\left\{g\in H~ \exists i: f_{i}\le g\right\}$, which is directed downwards.
-Note that $e\le TG$, since for every $g\in G$ there is $i$ such that $e\le Tf_{i}\le Tg$.
+(iv)$\Rightarrow$(i): Let $f_{\gamma}\downarrow 0_{F}$ and let $e\in E$ be such that $0_{E}\le e\le Tf_{\gamma}$, for every $\gamma$.
+Let $G=\left\{g\in H~ \exists \gamma: f_{\gamma}\le g\right\}$, which is directed downwards.
+Note that $e\le TG$, since for every $g\in G$ there is $\gamma$ such that $e\le Tf_{\gamma}\le Tg$.

 Let $f\in H$ be such that $0_{F}\le f\le G$.
-Fix $i$.
-Since $H$ is majorizing, there is $h\in H$ with $h\ge f_{i}$, while since $H$ is order dense, $\sup\left[0_{F},h-f_{i}\right]\cap H=h-f_{i}$ (see \cite[Theorem 1.34]{ab}).
-Hence, $\inf\left[f_{i},h\right]\cap H=h-\sup\left[0_{F},h-f_{i}\right]\cap H=f_{i}$, and since $f\le G\supset \left[f_{i},h\right]\cap H$, it follows that $f\le f_{i}$.
-Since $\inf\limits_{i\in I} f_{i}=0_{F}$, we conclude that $f=0_{F}$.
+Fix $\gamma$.
+Since $H$ is majorizing, there is $h\in H$ with $h\ge f_{\gamma}$, while since $H$ is order dense, $\sup\left[0_{F},h-f_{\gamma}\right]\cap H=h-f_{\gamma}$ (see \cite[Theorem 1.34]{ab}).
+Hence, $\inf\left[f_{\gamma},h\right]\cap H=h-\sup\left[0_{F},h-f_{\gamma}\right]\cap H=f_{\gamma}$, and since $f\le G\supset \left[f_{\gamma},h\right]\cap H$, it follows that $f\le f_{\gamma}$.
+Since $\inf\limits_{\gamma\in \Gamma} f_{\gamma}=0_{F}$, we conclude that $f=0_{F}$.

 Hence, $\inf_{H}G=0_{F}$, and since $G$ is a decreasing net in $H$ and $\left.T\right|_{H}$ is order continuous, $\inf_{E}TG=0_{E}$.
-Therefore, $e=0_{E}$, and so $Tf_{i}\downarrow 0_{E}$.
+Therefore, $e=0_{E}$, and so $Tf_{\gamma}\downarrow 0_{E}$.
 Thus, $T$ is order continuous. \end{proof}

+Let $F$ be a locally solid lattice.
 We will call a subset $G\subset F$ \emph{almost majorizing} if there is no proper closed ideal of $F$ that contains $G$.
 Obviously, a dense subset of $F_{+}$ is almost majorizing.
 It follows from Proposition \ref{lo} that if in the setting of the proposition $T$ was continuous with respect to some locally solid topologies on $E$ and $F$, and there was an almost majorizing $G\subset F_{+}$ such that $\left.T\right|_{F_{g}}$ is order continuous, for every $g\in G$, then $T$ would be order continuous.

-\begin{corollary} Let $T$ be a continuous positive operator between locally solid lattices $F$ and $E$.
+\begin{theorem} Let $T$ be a continuous operator between locally solid lattices $F$ and $E$.
 Let $H$ be a sublattice of $F$ such that $\left.T\right|_{H}$ is positive and order continuous.
-Then, $T$ is positive and order continuous provided that one of the following conditions is satisfied: \item[(i)] $H$ is a dense ideal in $F$; \item[(ii)] $H$ is order dense and almost majorizing. \end{corollary} \begin{proof} Positivity of $T$ is immediate.
-If $H$ is a dense ideal, $F_{h}$ is a regular sublattice of $H$ for every $h\in H_{+}$, and so $\left.T\right|_{F_{h}}$ is order continuous.
-Since $H_{+}$ is certainly almost majorizing, from the comment before the corollary, $T$ is order continuous.
+Then, $T$ is positive and order continuous provided that one of the following conditions is satisfied: \item[(i)] $H$ is a dense ideal in $F$; \item[(ii)] $H$ is order dense and almost majorizing; \item[(iii)] $F$ is a Banach lattice and $H$ is a dense regular sublattice of $F$; \item[(iv)] $F$ is a Banach lattice with the countable supremum property and $H$ is dense. \end{theorem} \begin{proof} Positivity of $T$ follows from $TF_{+}=T\overline{H}_{+}=T\overline{H_{+}}\subset \overline{TH_{+}}\subset \overline{E_{+}}=E_{+}$.